mendoce24/immo-eliza-data-analysis/README.md

 This is the second stage of a larger project to create a Machine Learning (ML) model to predict sell prices of real estate properties in Belgium.

-The current task is to clean the actual data (at least 10,000 entries) from the Belgian real estate market.
-This data will be used to show graphs and make the analysis of the model.
+The current task is to clean the actual data (at least 19,000 entries) of the Belgian real estate market.
+These data will be used to display graphs and do model analysis.

-The dataset used a `csv` file scraped from [ImmoWeb](https://www.immoweb.be/en) website, that was provider from the project [ImmoEliza-DataScraper](https://github.com/vitaly-shalem/ImmoEliza-DataScraper).
+The dataset used a `csv` file scraped from [ImmoWeb](https://www.immoweb.be/en) website, which was provided from the  [ImmoEliza-DataScraper](https://github.com/vitaly-shalem/ImmoEliza-DataScraper) project.

 ## Installation